openstack/kolla-ansible/doc/quickstart.rst

 information in the ``docker.service`` file.
 If you do not set the MountFlags option correctly then ``kolla-ansible`` will fail to deploy the ``neutron-dhcp-agent`` container and throws APIError/HTTPError.
-After adding the drop-in unit file as follows, reload and restart the docker service:
+After adding the drop-in unit file as follows, reload and restart the Docker service:

 ::